can1357/ByePg/README.md

 - `\ByePgLib` contains the base library
 - `\ExceptionHookingDemo` demonstrates the exception handler
 - `\InfinityHookFix` contains a sample rendering the recent InfinityHook patch by Microsoft useless
+- `\FreeSeh` contains a SEH-via-ByePg module letting you use SEH in manual mapped images bypassing PatchGuard's inverted function table checks
 - `\ThreadTracing (WIP)` contains a work-in-progress module to trace context switches by abusing the #GP(0) raised when a non-cannonical address is written to IA32_FS_BASE, IA32_GS_BASE, IA32_KERNEL_GS_BASE MSRs.